 - People from lower tier areas are advised not to stay overnight in a Tier 3 area.

-There is currently no three-tier system in Wales and Scotland although this could change.
 In Scotland you may currently stay in holiday accommodation with only with members of a single household.
 Hotels and restaurants may remain open beyond 6pm for residents but no alcohol can be served after this time.